How Can I Protect Myself from Identity Theft?

 Here are ten simple ways to protect yourself against identity theft:

 - Protect your credit cards.
 Make sure you know where all of your credit cards are.
 Keep them locked up when you're not using them.
 If you have cards that are inactive accounts, destroy them.
 Check the accounts of your active cards weekly to see if there are charges you don't recognize.
+Turn on the alert feature that most credit cards have to sent you a message every time a charge occurs.

 - Protect your Social Security number.
 NEVER carry your Social Security card in your wallet.
 Your Social Security number is key to many of your financial accounts.
 If someone gets your Social Security number, you may be in big trouble.
 You have to protect it even more so than your credit cards—make sure your Social Security card is kept in a safe place.
 Ask what your employer is doing with your Social Security number as well.
 Employers only need your Social Security number for reporting to the IRS; it does not need to be on internal work documents.
 And when you go to a new doctor or dentist, do not provide your Social Security number.
 The medical office does not need it.